 Although the above results are already very important and promising, we can optimize our implementation even more, due to special load and store instructions provided by the C64 architecture.
 Specifically, our architecture provides the assembly instruction 'ldm RT, RA, RB', which combines several loads of data from memory into only one instruction.
 The register RA contains an address in memory.
 Starting from this address, consecutive 64-bit values in memory are loaded into consecutive registers, starting from RT through and including RB.
 Since each block is divided into smaller sub-blocks that have either 4 or 6 elements consecutively in memory, we can take advantage of this instruction.
 This is also the reason why we changed our algorithm to perform calculations on columns, instead of rows, as described in Section 5.
 Notice that the number of elements that have to be loaded and operated on will still be the same in the optimized version, no matter if we use normal load operations or ldm.
-However, the number of load instructions, one request for data transfer is issued per element.
+However, the number of load instructions that have to be issued, if we use ldm, will be 4 or 6 times less.
+Moreover, when using the normal load instructions, one request for data transfer is issued per element.
 If we use ldm, there is only one request for every 4 or 6 values.
 This reduces contention on the crossbar, allowing us to better exploit the available bandwidth.
 Similarly to the optimized load instruction, our architecture also provides the optimized store instruction 'stm RT, RA, RB'.
 Naturally, we used it in our implementation to reduce the number of store instructions issued.